 If you expand the area called Command, you will see the path.
 In this case, this is an HP printer driver for the attached HP printer.
 This computer also automatically starts up a program called XoftSpy.
 In this case, this is an anti-spyware program.
 The computer loads it up each time it starts and scans the system for any spyware threats.
 This is a good program to launch each time.

 You can use an online database located at www.bleepingcomputer.com/startups/ to check items in your startup file to see if they are legitimate programs or not.
-This is helpful in determining whether to disable the program from startup.
+This is helpful in determining whether to disable the program from start up.
 In the above screenshot, qttask was determined to be a system tray access to Apple's Quicktime viewer.
 The database suggested that it's not necessary to run this program automatically.
 Therefore, this item will be disabled.
 Use the database to help you remove items that aren't needed each time you boot the PC.

 In addition, this database will tell you if a program is a potential malware program.
-You can then stop the malware from loading each time you start your computer though a better solution is to remove it completely.
+You can then stop the malware from loading each time you start your computer, though a better solution is to remove it completely.

 Once you've cleared the checkboxes of the programs you don't want to start up each time you turn on your PC, click OK.
 You may be asked to restart you PC in order for the changes to take effect.
 Either restart now or choose to restart later.

-To prevent new programs from adding themselves to the start up items, pay attention when installing.
+To prevent new programs from adding themselves to the Windows start up program, pay attention when installing.
 If given a choice to start automatically, give it some serious thought to how that may affect your PC.
 If you're installing a critical program, you might want automatic loading, if it's not a critical system protection program, opt not to start it automatically and choose to run it manually when needed.

 Compare Internet Providers: Dialup - DSL - Cable Internet - Satellite Internet - Wireless Internet - VOIP Phone Service